nie-ine/e-editiones/README.md

 #### Build Locally

-To build the static website, run ``bundle exec jekyll build`` and all necessary files will be available in the "\_site" folder.
+To build the static website, run ``bundle exec jekyll build`` and all necessary files will be available in the "\docs" folder.

 ### Turtle File Conversion